Chart Color Schemes

 Tarragindi is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Tarragindi's dwellings, as per the latest Census, consisted of 95.1% houses and 5.0% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-This compares to Brisbane metropolitan area's 77.8% houses and 22.2% other dwellings.
-Home ownership in Tarragindi stood at 33.2%, with mortgaged dwellings at 46.4% and rented ones at 20.4%.
-The median monthly mortgage repayment was $2,453, exceeding Brisbane metro's average of $2,100.
-Median weekly rent in Tarragindi was $450, higher than Brisbane metro's $388.
-Nationally, Tarragindi's mortgage repayments were significantly higher at $2,453 compared to the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Tarragindi's dwelling structures, as per the latest Census, consisted of 95.1% houses and 5.0% other dwellings.
+In comparison, Brisbane metro had 77.8% houses and 22.2% other dwellings.
+Home ownership in Tarragindi was at 33.2%, with mortgaged dwellings at 46.4% and rented ones at 20.4%.
+The median monthly mortgage repayment in the area was $2,453, higher than Brisbane metro's average of $2,100.
+The median weekly rent figure in Tarragindi was $450, compared to Brisbane metro's $388.
+Nationally, Tarragindi's mortgage repayments were significantly higher at $2,453 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing